ameksike/KsHook/doc/notifier.md

 - Implements actions based on parameters received, including the event name, subscriber content, and specified parameters at the time of event triggering.
 - Executes actions based on event data and subscriber information.

+By default **KsHook** provides support for the following notifiers:
+- MsTeams
+- Telegram
+- Web Notifications

 ## Structure
 ```js
 class Notifier {